fhirschmann/rdp/README.rst

 .. image:: https://badge.fury.io/py/rdp.png
    :target: http://badge.fury.io/py/rdp

-Pure Python implementation of the Ramer-Douglas-Peucker algorithm (Ramer 1972; Douglas and Peucker 1973).
+Python/NumPy implementation of the Ramer-Douglas-Peucker algorithm (Ramer 1972; Douglas and Peucker 1973).

 The Ramer-Douglas-Peucker algorithm is an algorithm for reducing the number